 Senior Living Options Event

-Sensible Financial partnered with Your Elder Experts and Karen Wasserman to offer clients and the community detailed information about options in Senior Living.
+Sensible Financial partnered with Karen Wasserman from Your Elder Experts, a leader in elder care, to create a presentation for our clients and the community.
+Karen’s talk provided the audience with much-needed information about options in Senior Living.
 The event was lively and informative and provided the audience with lots of opportunities to ask questions.
-If you weren’t able to attend, you can still see the video from the event below.
+If you weren’t able to attend, you can still see snippets from the Q&A and the entire video and transcript from the event below.

 Rick Fine: Hi everyone.
 As Rick Miller mentioned, for years we’ve been helping clients prepare for a comfortable retirement.
 But when we talk with clients, a question that often comes up is, “Now that we’re almost retired or in retirement, where are we going to live?
 Would we stay in our home and age in place, as it were?
 Should we downsize?
 What about a continuing care retirement community, CCRC?
 What are those like?
 Can we afford it?”
 So I started to do some research on the whole topic of older adult living a few years ago, and I discovered two things.
 One is that this is a very complicated topic with a big variety of options.
 And number two, one name kept coming up as I was talking to people in the community working with older adults, and that name was Karen Wasserman and her organization, Your Elder Experts.